TabbyML/tabby/README.md

 * You want to train custom architectures not covered by this project.
 * You see no value in the key features listed at the top of this document.
-* Your only validation metric is the BLEU score.

 ### What are the known limitations?